sph-mn/sph-sp-guile/readme.md

-experimental guile scheme sound synthesis and processing toolset
+experimental guile scheme sound synthesis and processing toolset.

+status: compiles and tests pass on 2019-04-27 but developer focus is moving to [sph-sp](https://github.com/sph-mn/sph-sp) and sph-sp-guile might be reduced or not get updates

 * read/write samples from/to audio files
 * most features of [sph-sp](https://github.com/sph-mn/sph-sp)